 We found those two differences to increase participation and retention in wellness programs from the industry average of 9% to 31% in just one year.

 What specific values gained from your upbringing and life story inform the way you approach dealing with employees, clients, investors, and others involved in your business?
 How do these values reflect in how you empower others?

 In sports, you learn that even the world’s best athletes need a coach, and it taught me an openness to learning from everyone.
 Our clients are my coaches on the product.
 Our employees are my coaches on ideas and teamwork.
 My investors are my business coaches, and so on.
 I can learn something from anyone.
 I am happy and grateful that professional sports gave me an opportunity to learn life values among other skills such as goal setting, training to master skills, overcoming failures, and so on.

 What else do we need to know about your life story that informs who you are and how you do business?
 Give us a human glimpse of who you are and your “why.”

 As a young boy, I was focused on racing and, most of my youth, I traveled around the world for racing.
 I didn’t study English at school as much as I had to pick it up through my time abroad.
 Coming from a small country like Israel and building a global company that competes with American companies is a great and overwhelming challenge.
 Because of my background and the challenges I face, I know I have to be faster and work harder to bridge the gap.
 However, this struggle is only increasing my motivation.
 The one thing winning for me is that Reaction Club pioneers a revolutionary approach.

 Thanks for taking the time to speak with me today, Yonatan.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.